LawrenceHong/qiubaiying.github.io/_posts/2018-7-4-kubernetes安装.md

 ---
 layout:     post
-title:      How to use Cassandra
+title:      How to use kubernetes
 subtitle:
 date:       2018-7-4
 author:     Leyou